 Married women celebrate it for long life and prosperity of their husbands.
 It is necessary for newlywed women to worship in the first year of their marriage in Rajasthan.

-- On the next day of Holi festival girls and women make Isar (Shiva) and Gangaur (Paravati) from the mud of ponds the mud statues are established with full rituals at a place in any home of neighbourhood.
+- On the next day of the Holi festival, girls and women make Isar (Shiva) and Gangaur (Paravati) from the mud of ponds the mud statues are established with full rituals at a place in any home of the neighbourhood.

-- Isar and Gangaur are are dressed with beautiful clothes and are worshiped using flowers, water and grass.
+- Isar and Gangaur are dressed in beautiful clothes and are worshiped using flowers, water, and grass.

 - Ladies get ready in traditional Rajasthani clothes and ornaments.

 - Newlywed girls have to wear a red Chunri (a scarf meant for happy married life).